mattjweist/matsim-rwa/README.md

 right-click to `configure->convert to maven project`.
 If that fails, the best thing seems to remove all pieces of the failed attempt in the directory and start over.

-### Import into IntelliJ

-`File -> New -> Project from Version Control` paste the repository url and hit 'clone'.
-IntelliJ usually figures out that the project is a maven project.
-If not: `Right click on pom.xml -> import as maven project`.

 ### Java Version

 The project uses Java 11.
 Usually a suitable SDK is packaged within IntelliJ or Eclipse.
 Otherwise, one must install a